Dec 15 2006

 Paperback: 240 pages, $12.21

-Published: August, 2003
+Published: August 2003

 Authentic Leadership was easily one of the most fascinating business books I’ve read all year.
-I didn’t buy this book, it was a text book one of my employees purchases for one of their college classes.
+I didn’t buy this book.
+It was a textbook one of my employees purchases for one of their college classes.
 I never read any of my college course books and I’m pretty certain Seth didn’t read this one.
 His loss!

 Authentic is a powerful book written for CEOs and company leaders in a post-Enron environment.
-Taking its cues from the deception, mismanagement and destruction caused by the leaders of Enron, WorldCom, Aurthur Anderson and Global Crossings, George writes his book from the other side of the playing field.
+Taking its cues from the deception, mismanagement and destruction caused by the leaders of Enron, WorldCom, Arthur Anderson and Global Crossings, George writes his book from the other side of the playing field.
 This isn’t a book about growing your profits, increasing stock value, or building your self (as CEO) up, but about how truly authentic leadership does all of those things plus more.

 George is in business to help people, not to gain wealth.
 Pursuing the latter without the former may lead to temporary gains but many companies led by such CEOs find themselves in financial disaster later.
 By pursuing an authentic leadership style George proves that not only are the people the company serves better off but the company is better off as well.